Link Prediction with Relational Hypergraphs: Hypergraph relational MPNNs

-As it turns out, $\hrwl_1$ has the same expressive power as $\hrmpnns$ in terms of distinguishing nodes over relational hypergraphs: \begin{theorem} Let $G = (V, E, R,c)$ be a relational hypergraph, then the following statements hold: \begin{enumerate}[leftmargin=.7cm] \item For all initial feature maps $\vx$ with $c \equiv \vx$, all $\hrmpnns$ with $L$ layers, and for all $0 \leq \ell \leq L$, it holds that $\hrwl_1^{(\ell)} \preceq \vh^{(\ell)}$. \item For all $L \geq 0$, there is an initial feature map $\vx$ with $c \equiv \vx$ and an $\hrmpnn$ with $L$ layers, such that for all $0 \leq \ell \leq L$, we have $\hrwl_1^{(\ell)} \equiv \vh^{(\ell)}$. \end{enumerate} \end{theorem} \looseness=-1 Intuitively, item (1) states that $\hrwl_1$ upper bounds the power of any HR-MPNN: if the test cannot distinguish two nodes, then HR-MPNNs cannot either.
+Intuitively, item (1) states that $\hrwl_1$ upper bounds the power of any HR-MPNN: if the test cannot distinguish two nodes, then HR-MPNNs cannot either.
 On the other hand, item (2) states that HR-MPNNs can be as expressive as $\hrwl_1$: for any $L$, there is an HR-MPNN that simulates $L$ iterations of the test.
 In our proof, we explicitly construct this HR-MPNN using a simple architecture: the proof requires a very delicate construction to ensure the HR-MPNN synthetizes the information around a node $v$ (given by its neighborhood $E(v)$), in the same way $\hrwl_1$ does (see \Cref{app:power-hrmpnn}).